LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/hashing-passwords/_index.md

 weight: 2
 originalAuthor: John Woolbright # to be set by page creator
 originalAuthorGitHub: jwoolbright23 # to be set by page creator
-reviewer:  # to be set by the page reviewer
+reviewer: Sally Steuterman # to be set by the page reviewer
-reviewerGitHub:  # to be set by the page reviewer
+reviewerGitHub: gildedgardenia # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Simple authentication allows users to log in to a site with a username and password.
 To implement authentication, we need to be able to verify that a user's password is correct.
-However, **you should NEVER store passwords in a database.** Seriously.
+However, *you should NEVER store passwords in a database.* Seriously.
 Don't do it.
 Ever.

 Storing passwords in a database is incredibly insecure.
 A hacker may break into the database, gaining access to every user account.
 Or a deviant employee with access to the database may do the same.